What is Flatbed Trucking?

 When it comes to how to start a flatbed trucking business the first thing that you will need to consider is insurance, finding a flatbed trailer, picking a semi-truck, and picking up the correct equipment for all of your hauling needs.

 Tips on finding the correct Semi Truck for Flatbed Trucking – One of the major things to consider of buying a used cheaper and yet more affordable rig vs a newer more expensive big rig is the cost of maintenance.
-If you are someone who goes on long hauls often the last thing you want to have happened is a costly tow bill because of something mechanically broken inside of the engine bay of your big rig.
+If you are someone who goes on long hauls often the last thing you want to have to happen is a costly tow bill because of something mechanically broken inside of the engine bay of your big rig.
 If you are someone who is more mechanically inclined then perhaps an older semi-truck may be justified vs someone who is less mechanically inclined may opt to go toward the newer rig with less of a chance of something major breaking.

 Another thing to consider is how readily available is the parts for your rig in the next 5, 10, or even 15 years down the road.
 If you are having trouble finding parts for repairs in the present it will often only get worse with time causing you to lose time on the road.
 In the professional trucking industry time is money so when the big rig is not moving you are not making money so this is something to greatly consider.
-Another major decision you will need to make is opting toward a manual transmission that is easier to work on or an automatic transmission that is normally better on fuel with modern-day technology.
+Another major decision you will need to make is opting for a manual transmission that is easier to work on or an automatic transmission that is normally better on fuel with modern-day technology.

 When it comes to finding a trailer generally most of the flatbed trailers are the same setup configurations.
-When equipping your rig with the proper equipment some of the things you will want to pick up before your first time being an owner-operator in the flatbed trucking industry is flatbed straps of choice.
+When equipping your rig with the proper equipment some of the things you will want to pick up before your first time being an owner-operator in the flatbed trucking industry are flatbed straps of choice.
 We often find that the vast majority of truck drivers prefer to use 4-inch winch straps and sometimes 3-inch flatbed tie-down straps based on personal preference.

 Traditionally speaking more truck drivers use Flatbed Winch Straps that are designed to secure cargo through the use of the rub rails that are installed along the rails of the trailer.
 We do however know that certain cargo securement applications do require flatbed ratchet straps, transport chains & binder, and tarp systems in order to ensure the cargo arrives at its next destination without damage.